GabeScott/standard-works-vault/General Conference/1978 April - “Evidence of Things Not Seen”.md

 But as they so ministered they would be providing also new and additional scripture appropriate to the times in which they lived, according to the Lord’s pattern.

 The prophets of the early Christian church ministered in their day just as the Old Testament prophets did during the preceding centuries.
 And why?
-Because they followed this same divine pattern, for as Amos explained, the Lord works only through prophets.
-(Amos 3:7.)
+Because they followed this same divine pattern, for as Amos explained, the Lord works only through prophets. ([[Amos 3.7|Amos 3:7]].)

 When there are no prophets, there is no divine direction, and without such guidance the people walk in darkness.